pedronachtigall/HI-genome-assembly-pipeline/README.md

 ## References
-If you use this tutorial or any of the resources/scripts, please consider citing: [Nachtigall et al., in prep](https://doi.org/10.1093/molbev/msaf058).
+If you use this tutorial or any of the resources/scripts, please consider citing: [Nachtigall et al., 2025](https://doi.org/10.1093/gbe/evaf243).

 Please, cite the original manuscript of each tool used in this tutorial.